-Shift Left and Shift Right
+Opting to Shift Left or Shift Right

 Following on from static test analysis, tests must be run as soon as possible in the delivery pipeline.
 This can be achieved using shift left – with developers and testers working together for unit testing.
-Automation can also be used strategically throughout the shift left approach – for example automating unit tests.
-Automating Unit tests may require further tooling but often there are plug ins for development kits.
+Automation testing can also be used strategically throughout the shift left approach.
+For example by automating unit tests – this may require further tooling but often there are plug ins for development kits.

 Implement Static Testing

-This is the testing of user stories/requirements before any code has been written.
-This provides an independent, analytical view, to identify any issues before they have been coded, so they can be addressed when they have the least detrimental impact on the project.
+Static testing is the testing of user stories/requirements before any code has been written.
+It is useful to provide an independent, analytical view, to identify any issues before they have been coded, so they can be addressed when they have the least detrimental impact on the project.

 Understanding When to Automate (and when not to)

 A common trap is to fall into ‘over-automation’ for maximum coverage of every flow – such as an attempt to completely replace manual testing.
 In this case, the automation tests can be very heavyweight and difficult to maintain.
-This would lead to inconsistent test execution results, and it becomes difficult to interpret the validity of results (false positives).
+This would lead to inconsistent test execution results, where it becomes difficult to interpret the validity of results (false positives).
 Overall it may not be clear about the benefit that test automation is adding vs the overhead of implementation, maintenance and quality of results.

-In addition to which, the test environments should have the relevant test data available, so test teams can perform comprehensive testing.
-Where appropriate, the test environments should also be connected to robust test interfaces, to provide reliable test results from external services Test stubs can be used when the full test interface is not available e.g. still in development.
+In addition to this, the test environments should have the relevant test data available, so test teams can perform comprehensive testing.
+Where appropriate, the test environments should also be connected to robust test interfaces, to provide reliable test results from external services Test stubs can be used when the full test interface is not available, for example if it is still in development.
 This comes with some risk though, as you’re not testing the actual interface.

 Ideally, production data is the most realistic, but data protection often restricts its use – although there are useful methods of anonymising sensitive data so it can be used for testing.
 In addition, if the system is not yet Live or an interface has not been developed, Live data may not be available.
-In these cases test harnesses or test stubs can be used to generate test data.
+In these cases, test harnesses or test stubs can be used to generate test data.

-Test relevancy and Coverage
+Striving for Test relevancy and Coverage

 The most effective test cycles are targeted and test only what needs to be tested.
 Visual models allow a verity of paths to be explored and optimised, to minimise the number of tests to provide maximum coverage.

 Continuously Measure and Improve

-Using a test maturity measures index (TMMi) can also identify areas pain points and areas that need improvements – as well as the areas that are working well.
-From this a road map of quick wins and strategy changes can be created to build a strategic plan for improving quality.
+Using a test maturity measures index (TMMi) can also identify pain points and areas that need improvements, as well as the areas that are working well.
+From this a road map of quick wins and tactical changes can be created to build a strategic plan for improving quality.

 Get expert help!

 There is no ‘one size fits all’ solution for testing and approach to quality.
-The ideal solution has to be tailor-made to fit the way you deliver software, based on what you’re delivering and how.
+The ideal approach has to be tailor-made to fit the way you deliver software, based on what you’re delivering and how.